navpil/reactordemo/Readme.md

 ### Subscribe

-What is subscribe, what is subscribeOn and what is publishOn
+What is subscribe, what is subscribeOn and what is publishOn.
+Subscribe is called under the hood by WebFlux.
+But if you want to change the thread of execution, you may use `subscribeOn` which applies to all the execution (from start) or `publishOn` which applies only to the next operations.

 How to do the blocking calls:
 https://egkatzioura.com/2021/10/11/executing-blocking-calls-on-a-reactor-based-application/